nawab312/Kubernetes/Notes.md

   nodeSelector:
     disktype: ssd
 ```
-- **etcd:** is a distributed key-value store used by Kubernetes to store all cluster data.
+- **etcd:** Is a distributed key-value store used by Kubernetes to store all cluster data.
 It stores configuration and state data (e.g., which Pods are running, what the cluster's state is, etc.).
 If etcd fails, the entire cluster's state could be lost

 ### Node Components ###
 A Node is a physical or virtual machine in the Kubernetes cluster that runs the applications (containers) and their workloads.
 Each Node contains several important components: